chedjou03/aws-bootcamp-cruddur-2023/journal/week2.md

 - was able to configure backend flask to send logs to AWS X-Ray
 - was able to see logs in aws cloudwatcxh x-ray
 - was able to configure backend flask to send logs to AWS CloudWatch
+- was able to configure backend flask to send error logs to RollBar

 ---